Cone Mills Corporation: Unionization efforts and unrest

 Shortly after the opening of Proximity Mill in Greensboro, the National Union of Textile Workers attempted to organize workers in the Piedmont region.
-In response, Cone Mills directed dozens of operative to surreptitiously join the union and Caesar Cone declared that he would rather destroy the Proximity facility than negotiate with a union.
+In response, Cone Mills directed dozens of operatives to surreptitiously join the union and Caesar Cone declared that he would rather destroy the Proximity facility than negotiate with a union.
 In 1900 the union went on strike.
 He temporarily closed the mill and surrounding company stores and hired watchmen to patrol the nearby villages.
 When union members refused to leave their organization, Cone Mills evicted them and their families from the villages.
 This quickly led to the collapse of the local union, as unionists either lost their jobs and moved elsewhere or quit the organization and signed yellow-dog contracts with the company.

 The 1900 strike damaged Cone Mills' public image.
 Seeking to restore the company's reputation and protect its increasing profitability, corporate leaders attempted to reform their relationship with the workforce and present themselves as benevolent managers with the aim of making the workforce more loyal to the company.
 To achieve this, members of the Cone family personally inserted themselves into the lives of the workers, often walking through the villages and greeting workers by name, handing out Christmas gifts to children, and individually intervening with troubled workers to provide them with money or wage increases.
 The company hosted large events and celebrations for its workers including an annual Fourth of July picnic, at which the Cones often delivered speeches.
 Cone Mills also established welfare programs, schools, and clinics and sponsored orchestras and sports teams with the aim of bringing "civilization" to their primarily rural workforce.
 After 1910 they focused on improving living conditions in the mill villages, paving streets and building new homes with running water and electricity and space for gardening.
 During World War I, when the labor market was tight, Cone Mills subsidized certain food products in its stores and worked to ensure availability for consumer products for its workers despite shortages.